-Florians Nudl is a formation on the south ridge of Goat Mountain.
-Florians Nudl is named after Florian Haemmerle, one of the first European guides employed by the Sun Valley Company (see page 18).
+Florians Nudl is a formation on the South Ridge of Goat Mountain.
+Florians Nudl is named after Florian Haemmerle, one of the first European guides employed by the Sun Valley Company (see Page 18).
 Although Florian and other guides climbed it before World War II, route information was nonexistent or at least undiscoverable.
 Finally, we now have route information.
 Colorado climber Livingston Douglas has shared his beta on his 2009 climb.
+USGS Phi Kappa Mountain

 Southwest Face, Class 5.4-5.5

 I climbed Florians Nudl on 9/1/09.
-This point (i.e., discussed as the South Subsidiary Point on Goat Mountain) is found on page 246 (Goat Mountain, South Slopes Route).
+This point (i.e., discussed as the South Subsidiary Point on Goat Mountain) is referred to on Page 246 of the book (Goat Mountain, South Slopes Route).
 Florians Nudl is shown on the map on Page 247 of the book.
 It is unmarked on the USGS topo map and the NFS map.

 Once up on the south ridge of Goat Mountain, Florians Nudl is an attractive, granite fin that protrudes from the southeast end of the long summit ridge.

 While your primary climbing goal of the day is probably Goat Mountain, Florians Nudl is an irresistible spire worth climbing as part of your ascent to the summit of Goat Mountain (as it was for me), or as part of your descent from the summit of Goat Mountain.
 Here’s how to do it.